-Previous research, at Cornell University, lead to the development of an adjustable louvre to control the air leaving the sprayer.
-The adjustable louvre on the air outlet of an air blast sprayer reduced drift by as much as 63% in orchards during field trials in early to mid season when canopies are developing.
-When drift is reduced, deposition within the canopy or on the fruit increases.
+Previous research at Cornell University, lead to the development of an adjustable louvre to control the air leaving the sprayer.
+The adjustable louvre on the air outlet of a traditional axial fan or tower air blast sprayer reduced drift by as much as 63% in orchards during field trials in early to mid season when canopies are developing.
+When drift is reduced, deposition within the canopy or on the fruit should increase, the spray has to go somewhere.

-The sprayer operator manually adjusts the louvre position so as the spray plume doesn't pass through the canopy.
+In the original louvre design, the sprayer operator manually adjusted the louvre position so the spray plume doesn't pass through the canopy.
 The adjustable stroke length of the actuator moves the louvre, thus matching airflow to canopy size.
-Unfortunately in tall trees and heavy canopies it is a challenge to see how far the spray cloud is passing through the canopy (the sprayer is one side of the target row and you wish to see the spray cloud on the other side of the row).
-A sensor system which adjusts the stroke length of the actuator and subsequently controls the position of the louvre is required.
-The first sprayer we are using is a conventional airassisted sprayer, Berthoud S600EX (Berthoud, Cedex, France) equipped with the Cornell louvre system for adjusting the outlet of air from the axial-fan (Figure 1).
+Unfortunately in tall trees and heavy canopies it was a challenge to see how far the spray cloud passed through the canopy (the sprayer is one side of the target row and you wish to see the spray cloud on the other side of the row).
+A sensor system adjusts the stroke length of the actuator and subsequently controls the position of the louvre.
+The first sprayer we used was a conventional air-assisted sprayer, Berthoud S600EX (Berthoud, Cedex, France) equipped with the Cornell louvre system for adjusting the outlet of air from the axial-fan.